 Left Crank Arm Power Meter

-Please note however, if you are mixing and matching crank arms (like a Stages R7000 power meter crank arm on a Shimano Tiagra crankset), the color of the crank arms won’t be exactly the same (a cosmetic issue only), but most customers are ok with this.
+Please note, if you are mixing and matching crank arms (like a Stages R7000 power meter crank arm on a Shimano Tiagra crankset), the color of the crank arms won’t be exactly the same (a cosmetic issue only), but most customers are ok with this.

 Pros: Affordable, easy to install, don’t have to change crankset